Introduction

 Method - removing a proportion of a sample

-- Go to the Anything menu, and select Filtering > Model Checking > Filters for Train-Test Split.
+- Go to Anything in the toolbar, and select Filter > Model Checking > Filters for Train-Test Split.

-- When prompted input the percentage of the data set that you wish to keep.
+- When prompted input the percentage of the data sources that you wish to keep.
 By default, this is set to 70%.
 Select OK.

 - Displayr will create a Train test split variable usable as a filter.

-- To remove the respondents from the data set, select the data set by clicking on it in the Data Sets tree.
+- To remove the respondents from the data set, select the name of your data set from the Data Sources tree.

 How to Remove Cases From Raw Data Using a Filter